zhxxmu/group-work/questions.md

-* How git pull works?
+# Questions

-* What's the different between pull and fetch?
+* What's the different between pull request and fetch?